 SDKPerf is a non-production tool and not officially supported under our Customer Support policy.
 You may find SDKPerf useful for developmental and testing purposes; it is provided for "as-is" usage.

 SDKPerf is available for the following programming languages and technologies.

-Often the correct functioning of certain SDKPerf command options requires associated configuration on the Solace PubSub+ event broker.
-You should keep this in mind as you explore various different tool command lines.
+Often the correct functioning of certain SDKPerf command options requires associated configuration on the PubSub+ event broker and is important to consider as you explore various different command-line tools.
 The following are some specific dependencies.